Author Series Information

 A video of the event will be available to member schools for future use.

 The cost of a membership is $500 made payable to Dayton Literary Peace Prize Foundation.
-Books can be ordered before the end of the school year for summer reading.

 We welcome any and all schools to become a part of the DLPP Author Series.
 If you know of other teachers throughout the area, please have them contact us.